-As part of the Eastside project, WSDOT is constructing walls between Evergreen Point Road and the vicinity of 108th Avenue Northeast.
-In general, walls will reduce traffic noise and provide screening for residents living along the corridor.
+As part of the Eastside project, WSDOT constructed a series of walls between Evergreen Point Road and the vicinity of 108th Avenue Northeast.
+The walls reduce traffic noise and provide screening for residents living along the corridor.
 Walls range between 6 and 20 feet high, depending on location.

 We built walls throughout the corridor in keeping with information included in our environmental documents and past community outreach.

 Where were walls built?

-Walls generally will be installed at the edge of the new roadway or along the edge of WSDOT's right of way.
+Walls generally were installed at the edge of the new roadway or along the edge of WSDOT's right of way.
 You can download printable maps and cross-section illustrations below to view wall heights and locations.

 Printable maps: Wall heights and locations

 Printable graphics: Illustrated cross-sections

 You can view printable illustrated cross-sections by clicking the lettered segments in the map below.
-Each downloadable pdf file shows where walls will be relative to the highway, landscaping and residential areas.
+Each downloadable pdf file shows where walls are relative to the highway, landscaping and residential areas.

 What do the walls look like?

-Walls facing the highway and public trails and paths will have a finish called Random Flare, pictured below.
-A commnuity design process conducted in 2008 and 2009 helped us develop this finish.
+Walls facing the highway and public trails and paths have a finish called Random Flare, pictured below.
+A community design process conducted in 2008 and 2009 helped us develop this finish.

 Residents living adjacent to SR 520 gave input in 2010 to determine the finish of walls facing their properties.
 They selected stamped Ashlar Stone and Cascadian Stone patterns, also pictured below.

-You can download a printable map to see where each pattern will be applied in the corridor.
+You can download a printable map to see where each pattern was applied in the corridor.

 Printable map: Wall pattern locations

 What is the end result?

 Given the characteristics of how noise travels, walls are most effective at reducing noise up to 500 feet from the edge of the SR 520 roadway.
-Therefore, after we install the walls, residents living closest to the noise walls will experience the largest reduction in roadway traffic noise.
-Residents farther away from the walls will notice less of a benefit.
+Therefore, residents living closest to the noise walls experience the largest reduction in roadway traffic noise.
+Residents farther away from the walls notice less of a benefit.